Updated February 2026

 Monitor and Troubleshoot Site Speed Issues

 Monitoring and troubleshooting your site’s speed is crucial for optimal performance.
 By monitoring your site’s performance and fixing slow plugins and bottlenecks, you can ensure your site runs best and provides users with a great experience.
+Keeping your WordPress core updated and following best practices for WordPress performance optimization, such as using caching plugins and managing plugin bloat, are also essential for maintaining site speed.

 Performance Testing